 Welcome to Abney Hall Park.
-Located just off Manchester Road in Cheadle, Abney Hall Park provides natural recreational facilities to local residents and visitors.
-Quality, accessible green spaces are essential to healthy, happy communities.
-Abney Hall Park showcases this is a natural environment, providing enjoyment to the local community and visitors of the park.
-You […]Read more "Abney Hall Park"
+Located off the B5095 Manchester Road in Cheadle (Cheshire) Abney Hall Park provides natural woodland recreational facilities to local residents and visitors.
+Quality, easily accessible green spaces are essential to healthy, happy communities and Abney Hall Park showcases this abundantly, providing enjoyment for the local community and visitors of the […]Read more "Abney Hall Park"

 Cheadle, a village, a parish and a sub-district in Stockport, Cheshire (now under Greater Manchester) stands near the river Mersey, two miles north west of the junction of the Macclesfield and Congleton railway with the Manchester and Crewe railway, and 2¼ west south west of Stockport.
 Initially the parish also included the townships of Cheadle-Bulkeley […]Read more "Cheadle history"